No joke! You may never find a hotel with better, more attentive service... & it's only $70/night!

 Don’t be put off by the fact that the hotel doesn’t have any rooms that can accommodate a family of four.
 At a rate of $70/night, you can reserve two rooms for less than a single room at many other properties.
 We were able to get two rooms next to each other; since our boys are older, we had no worries about them having a room to themselves.
 Truth be told, it was kind of nice.
 If you have younger children, you’d need to have an adult in each room.
 While our room did not have a view, you can pay more for one overlooking the pool.
 Given that we spent so much time at the pool, it really wasn’t an issue.

 The housekeeping staff here is to be complimented.
 Rooms are cleaned daily beyond just making the beds and changing the towels.
 Plus they provide turndown service with treats each night.

-KidTripster Tip: If you find that the Golden Temple Hotel is booked, the owners have two additional properties - Golden Temple Residence and Golden Temple Villa (no pool).
-While I haven’t stayed at either, you likely will find the same level of service and long list of free amenities.
+KidTripster Tip: If you find that the Golden Temple Hotel is booked, the owners have another property - Golden Temple Residence.
+While I haven’t stayed here, you’ll likely find the same level of service and long list of free amenities.